Xavier Romero Frías: Works

 Xavier Romero Frías investigated the folklore and oral tradition of the Maldives beginning in 1979.
-In order to achieve his goal he learned two dialects of the Maldivian language fluently and understood well others, gaining also deep knowledge of the Maldivian writing systems and Arabic.
+To achieve his goal he learned two dialects of the Maldivian language fluently and understood well others, gaining also deep knowledge of the Maldivian writing systems and Arabic.
 During his years in the Maldives, Romero Frías took a special interest in compiling the traditions of the Maldives by becoming friendly with the elders of the islands he visited.
 Before Romero Frías did this work, very few of the Maldivian stories and legends were in written form.

 Romero Frías completed the English translation of about hundred Maldivian legends and tales about local ghosts and semi-historical myths from many atolls of the Maldives, but mainly from the South of Maldives and from Male.
 After this he lived twelve years in India studying Sanskrit and researching the origins of the Maldivian cultural heritage.
 During this time he published a monograph with his research on the Maldivian ancestral identity.
 This monograph was published as The Maldive Islanders, A Study of the Popular Culture of an Ancient Ocean Kingdom.
-Another recent publication is Folk tales of the Maldives, a compilation of folk tales illustrated by the author.
+Another publication released in 2012 is Folk tales of the Maldives, a compilation of folk tales illustrated by the author.

 According to Sri Lankan scholar Rohan Gunaratna, Romero Frías "followed the steps of British scholar HCP Bell."

-Dr Roland Silva, the Director of the Archaeology Department of Sri Lanka between 1983 and 1992 compared the pioneering work of Romero Frías with that of Henry Parker, a British anthropologist who compiled the folk tales of the villages of Sri Lanka around 1880.
+Roland Silva, the Director of the Archaeology Department of Sri Lanka between 1983 and 1992 compared the pioneering work of Romero Frías with that of Henry Parker, a British anthropologist who compiled the folk tales of the villages of Sri Lanka around 1880.